 What is EcoChallenge?

-Last year Maryland Zoo staff and volunteers participated in a Plastic Free EcoChallenge competition against other zoo and aquarium employees across the country and took home first place!
-This year, the competition is open to our Zoo community too and we need your help to defend our title while conserving the environment.
+For the last two years, the Maryland Zoo and volunteers participated in a Plastic Free Ecochallenge competition against other zoo and aquarium across the country and took home first place!
+This year, we need your help to defend our title while conserving the environment.

 How do you sign up?

 Join us in this international movement this July!

 Once you’ve signed up, take a look around the site and start choosing which actions you plan to take throughout the month.

 Tell Me More!

 - An estimated one million seabirds and 100,000 marine mammals and sea turtles die from plastics in their environment.

 - Recent research also suggests that terrestrial species are negatively affected as more microplastics make their way into their ecosystems.